wave-centre/cibig/docs/course_materials/LINUX1/linux1_PRACTICE.md

 * List the files of the zip file with the command `unzip -l file_name`
 * Decompress the zip directory with the command `unzip file_name`
 * List the content of the directory `ncbi_dataset` - `tree`
-* Display the firsts and lasts lines of the gff file
+* Display the firsts and lasts lines of the gff file - `head` `tail`
-* Print the lines with the word `gene` in the gff file
+* Search for only the lines with the word `gene` in the gff file - `grep`
-* Count the number of genes
+* Count the number of genes - `grep -c`
-* Count the number of annotated sequences in the african rice genome sequenced with ONT technology and compare this number with the numb er of genes annotated in the Asian rice genome.
+* Count the number of annotated sequences in the african rice genome sequenced with ONT technology and compare this number with the number of genes annotated in the Asian rice genome. - `grep -c`
 * Count lines without the word "putative" in the gff downloaded
-* Search for the EREBP genes in the gff downloaded
+* Search for the `EREBP` genes in the gff downloaded

 -----------------------